othmar52/akai-synthstation25-cv-mod/README.md

 ## some notes for building the prototype PCB
 ```
-those arduino Arduino Uno pins seems to be not changeable
+those Arduino Uno pins seems to be not changeable
 A4 + A5 to MCP23017
 2 CLOCK_INPUT_PIN (interrupts support needed)
 3 RESET_INPUT_PIN (interrupts support needed)